 Both endeavors brought a flurry of creative activity into Uptown and promoted the importance of an entrepreneurial/maker culture at the city core, and its potential to enliven transitional urban neighborhoods.

-Throughout its 10-year history StartUptown hosted 87 companies from arts to robotics; granola-making using spices to replace sugar content, to documentary filmmakers exposing the complexities of Native American adoption in Blood Memory; medical devices, to urban clothing company DailyBreadPA (above) — data analytics to visual search.
+Throughout its 13-year history the site has hosted 89 companies from arts to robotics; granola-making using spices to replace sugar content, to documentary filmmakers exposing the complexities of Native American adoption in Blood Memory; medical devices, to urban clothing company DailyBreadPA ( photo above) — data analytics to visual search.
 NoWait (a restaurant-wait app) grew from 4 to 22 employees in the main studio/loft, then to 60 at Revv Oakland.
 It sold to Yelp for $40M in 2017.

 StartUptown with Alexander Denmarsh, Denmarsh Studios, with architects Thoughtful Balance developed the historic Paramount Film Exchange that opened in 2014, now host to Forest Devices (enabling faster triage for stroke patients), Birdbrain Technologies (robotics and STEM educational products), and award-winning TrademarkVision, voted best AI Business Startup in 2017 by the AIconics.

 The original site at 1936 Fifth Avenue was pulled from the Avenu portfolio on June 1, 2018, by Dale McNutt, who formed 5thAVE STUDIO — host to HackPGH, two live-work companies, a medical device company, and 8 other startups or coworking teams.
-Our newest live-work company is hair salon startup Moxy Chop Studio, Apollo Neuroscience, and newly formed in January 2020, Innovative Public Service.
+Our newest live-work or work companies are hair salon startup Moxy Chop Studio, Apollo Neuroscience, and newly formed in January 2020, Innovative Public Service.

 MORE WAYS TO PARTICIPATE: